Dantedanette0/apriori-implementation/README.md

 # Apriori Implementation

-This repository implements the Apriori algorithm from scratch in Python using synthetic data that I generate in the generate_data.py file.
+This repository implements the Apriori algorithm from scratch in Python using synthetic data that is generated in the generate_data.py file.

 ![assosiative law demonstration](apriori.png)